 On the occasion when a student has engaged in unsafe practice, faculty will evaluate the system for causative factors (Ross, 2013; Zieber & Williams, 2015;Armitage, 2009). the student will be advised by faculty and appropriate measures to remediate the behavior will be taken.
 However, repeated unsafe behaviors, will make the student ineligible to continue in the upper division major.

-The Bachelor of Science in Nursing degree (B.S.N.) requires a minimum of 122 semester hours.
+The Bachelor of Science in Nursing degree (B.S.N.) requires the number of credit hours determined by the catalog year in which a student enrolls.
+Students entering the program in fall 2019, are required to complete 120 hours.
+Students enrolled before fall 2019, must still complete 122 credit hours.
 The last 31 semester hours must be earned at UNC Charlotte.

 In order to progress successfully in the Upper Division Nursing Major: